-You probably do not want to use Zone Focusing when you’re working with very close focus distances and/or very shallow depths of field (large apertures/small f-numbers).
+You probably do not want to use Zone Focusing when working with very close focus distances and/or long focal lengths.
 These situations will give you very shallow depths of field.

-The whole basis of Zone Focusing is estimation, and when your depth of field is just one inch deep, estimating a subject distance of 9 inches versus 10 inches is nearly impossible and will almost surely result in a blurry subject.
+The whole basis of Zone Focusing is estimation, and when your depth of field is just one inch deep, estimating a subject distance of 9 inches versus 10 inches is nearly impossible.
+It will almost surely result in a blurry subject.